-The first description of RSIs came from an Italian physician - Bernardino Ramazzini in 1700.
-He described more than 20 categories of RSIs developed by the industrial workers of Italy.1
+The first description of repetitive strain injury (RSI) came from an Italian physician, Bernardino Ramazzini, in 1700.
+He described more than 20 categories of RSI that he observed in the industrial workers of Italy.

 Contents of this article:

 Here are some key points about RSI.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Modern technological devices have caused an upswing in RSIs.

-- Psychological stress and monotony can worsen the symptoms of RSIs.
+- Psychological stress and monotony can worsen the symptoms.

 What is an RSI?